Newmood/IITM-notes/MAD_1/main.md

 **Summary:**
 - Flask, while not natively MVC, can be organized using MVC principles.
 - Separation of concerns and structured routing are key to maintainable design.

+# Week 6
+### The Web: Basics
+The web involves a **client** (e.g., browser) and a **server**, often far apart on different networks.
+This leads to differences in **latency, speed, and quality**.
+Key challenges:
+- **Authentication**: Not handled by the protocol, done externally.
+- **State**: The server doesn’t know the client’s state, and the client doesn’t know the server’s.
+This must be handled explicitly.

+### REST: Web Architecture

+In 2000, **Roy Fielding** introduced **REST** to address web limitations.
+REST is a **software architecture style** that offers guidelines for building scalable, maintainable systems.

+### REST Constraints

+1. **Client-Server**: Separate concerns.
+The client handles the UI; the server manages data and logic.
+Allows independent evolution.
+2. **Stateless**: Each request carries all necessary info.
+No session state stored on the server.
+Ensures scalability but adds request overhead.
+3. **Layered System**: Systems can be layered (e.g., for security or load balancing).
+Each layer is independent, increasing security and scalability.
+4. **Cacheability**: Responses indicate if caching is allowed.
+Reduces server load but must be managed to avoid outdated data.
+5. **Uniform Interface**: Standardized operations (e.g., GET, POST, PUT, DELETE).
+Simplifies client-server interaction.
+6. **Code on Demand (Optional)**: Servers can send executable code (e.g., JavaScript) to enhance client functionality without manual updates.

+---

+REST’s constraints ensure scalable, maintainable web systems, making it widely used today.

+### REST: Overview
+REST stands for REpresentational State Transfer, an architectural style for designing networked applications.
+It defines how **state information** should be transferred between the client and the server during communication.
+In RESTful systems, each interaction explicitly carries the state information, making it easier to manage resources without relying on the server to keep track of the client's session state.

+### REST Sequence:
+1. **Client accesses a Resource Identifier** (usually a URI, a superset of URLs).
+   - Typically starts at the home page.
+   - No initial state is assumed.
+2. **Resource Operation** is part of the request (e.g., GET, POST).
+   - Not tied to any specific protocol (may not be HTTP).
+3. **Server responds** with a new Resource Identifier, reflecting the system's new state.

+### HTTP & REST
+**HTTP** is commonly used to carry REST messages.
+REST uses HTTP verbs to indicate the action:
+- **GET**: Retrieve the resource’s state.
+- **POST**: Send data for processing.
+- **PUT**: Create a resource.
+- **DELETE**: Remove a resource.

+**Idempotent Operations :**  Operations that yield the same result even when repeated.
+  - **GET**: Always safe, read-only.
+  - **PUT**: Creates a resource; same result each time, may error if it already exists.
+  - **DELETE**: Deletes once; subsequent attempts may error but won’t change the data.
+  - **POST**: Not idempotent (e.g., adding a comment multiple times).

+### CRUD Operations

+- **CRUD**: Create, Read, Update, Delete.
+- Common operations in web applications.
+- Often implemented using REST, but REST is more than just CRUD.

+### Data Encoding in REST
+These formats allow **data serialization**, useful for transferring complex data types in a text-based format.
+- **HTML**: Simple responses.
+- **XML**: Structured data format.
+- **JSON**: Simpler and widely used for structured data.

+### API Data Transfer Format

+- **Input**: Usually text (via HTTP).
+- **Output**: Often JSON, XML, YAML (JSON is most common).
+  - Different from internal server data representation and final user view.

+### YAML
+- Stands for **Yet Another Markup Language**.
+- Commonly used for documentation and configuration files.
+---
+### Authentication in APIs

+APIs often handle sensitive resources and need protection to prevent unauthorized access or abuse (e.g., Denial-of-Service attacks).
+Proper **authentication** ensures that only verified users can access or manipulate specific resources.

+- **Restrict Access**: Some APIs are meant only for specific users.
+- **Prevent Abuse**: Avoid server overload and ensure that requests come from genuine users.

+### Implementing API Authentication
+Authentication is typically handled using **tokens**, which are small pieces of data issued by the server when a user logs in.
+These tokens must be included in every API request to confirm the user's identity.

+#### Types of Authentication Tokens

+1. **Bearer Tokens**: Passed in the `Authorization` header and used for validating API requests.
+2. **OAuth Tokens**: Issued by third-party services like Google or Facebook after user login, used for APIs requiring third-party authentication.

+### API Key
+An **API key** is a simple token, issued by the server for identifying the client application.
+Although easy to use, it’s less secure if exposed since it can be copied and reused.
+Therefore, API keys should be combined with other techniques (e.g., IP restrictions).

+### Best Practices for API Authentication
+1. Use **secure tokens** like **OAuth** instead of plain API keys.
+2. Send tokens in **headers**, not in URLs.
+3. Implement **token expiration** and **rotation** for added security.
+4. Combine multiple methods for sensitive operations (e.g., API key + IP restrictions).
+---

+### APIs of Interest for Web Apps
+- **Purpose**: Implement **information hiding** — server and client should not be aware of each other’s internal details.
+- **Contract**: APIs should be **standardized** and **consistent** to avoid breaking existing implementations.
+    - Can have **version updates** with breaking changes if necessary, but avoid frequent changes.

+### Documentation Challenges
+- **Subjective**: Varies depending on programmer’s style.
+- **Incomplete**: One developer’s view of "important details" may differ from another.
+- **Outdated**: Documentation might lag behind the implementation.
+- **Language-Specific**: Human-readable text is often ambiguous.

+### Description Files
+- **Machine Readable**: Written in a format that is easy for computers to parse.
+- Enable **automated tools** like:
+  - **Boilerplate code** generation.
+  - **Mock servers** for testing.
+- **Example**: Assembly language is structured for both machine and human readability.
+It may not be a programming language but needs to be structured for both machine and human readability.

+### OpenAPI Specification (OAS)
+- **Vendor-neutral** format to define **HTTP-based remote APIs**.
+- **Focus**: Describes common API use cases efficiently rather than all possible APIs.
+- **History**: Evolved from Swagger; designed to ensure consistent API structure and documentation.
+---